THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 B. Property Declared Surplus

-Surplus property shall be defined as those item(s) no longer required for the needs of the Health Center as determined and approved by the UCHC Surplus Property Program Director.
+Surplus property shall be defined as those item(s) no longer required for the needs of the Health Center as determined and approved by the UCH University Director of Logistics Management, or his/her designee, .

-1. Excess property not claimed by the Health Center community within thirty (30) days after the Notice of Excess Property Bulletin is released, may be declared surplus to the Health Center.
+1. Excess property not claimed by the Health Center community within thirty (30-60) days after the Notice of Excess Property Bulletin is released (via Web Site ), may be declared surplus to the Health Center.

-2. UCHC Surplus Property Program Director will prepare the necessary surplus property documents, and arrange for the appropriate disposition as stated in section "C.", "Disposition Options."
+2. UCH University Director of Logistics Management, or his/her designee, will prepare the necessary surplus property documents, and arrange for the appropriate disposition as stated in section "C.", "Disposition Options."

-3. UCHC Surplus Property Program Director may, at his/her discretion, hold any surplus property for future utilization as they deem appropriate.
+3. UCH University Director of Logistics Management, or his/her designee, may, at his/her discretion, hold any surplus property for future utilization as they deem appropriate.

 C. Disposition Options

-The UCHC Surplus Property Program Director, or his/her designee, shall inspect the item(s) and determine which disposition method will be in the best interest of the Health Center.
+The UCH University Director of Logistics Management, or his/her designee, shall inspect the item(s) and determine which disposition method will be in the best interest of the Health Center.
 Options may include, but will not be limited to:

 1. Interdepartmental Reassignment

-1. The UCHC Surplus Property Program Director, or his/her designee, will attempt to identify other Health Center and/or University departments which can utilize surplussed items, by communicating the availability of surplus property.
-Departments that have on-line computer capability through the Health Center's Surplus Inventory System or Web site will not require notification.
+1. The UCH University Director of Logistics Management, or his/her designee, will attempt to identify other Health Center and/or University departments which can utilize surplussed items, by communicating the availability of surplus property through the Health Center's Surplus Inventory System or Web site.
+This will serve as their notification/communication.

 2. Sale and/or Transfer to Other State Agencies

-1. The UCHC Surplus Property Program Director, or his/her designee, will attempt to identify other State agencies which can utilize surplussed items, by communicating the availability of surplus property.
-State agencies that have on-line computer capability through the Health Center's Surplus Inventory System or Web site will not require notification.
+1. The UCH University Director of Logistics Management, or his/her designee, will attempt to identify other State agencies which can utilize surplussed items, by communicating the availability of surplus property, through the Health Center's Surplus Inventory System or Web site.

 3. Trade-in